 Dispute resolution is also available if parents or young people disagree with:

 - Section E, H and C of the plan

 - The special educational provision set out in the EHC plan

 - The health and social care elements of an EHC plan.

 Disagreement resolution services can be used at any time, if both parties agree.
 This includes while an EHC needs assessment is being conducted, while the plan is being drawn up, after a plan is finalised or while an appeal is going through the tribunal process.
-All cases are different, and we encourage you to contact IASS or the SEN Team directly to discuss whether disagreement resolution may be able to help.
+All cases are different, and we encourage you to contact IASS or ourselves directly to discuss whether disagreement resolution may be able to help.

 Mediation is a voluntary process for parents and young people which can take place following decisions we take about certain aspects of an EHC plan, including our decision not to:

 - Carry out an EHC needs assessment or re-assessment

 - Draw up an EHC plan after an EHC needs assessment has been done